magwenelab/WeavePop/README.md

 ### 2. Download the workflow

-Download or clone this GitHub repository.

-To download, go to [Releases](https://github.com/magwenelab/WeavePop/releases) and download the latest one.
+Go to [Releases](https://github.com/magwenelab/WeavePop/releases) and download the source code of the latest one.

 ### 3. Install the Snakemake Conda environment